Thurston Moore: Political views

-"People see rock and roll as youth culture, and when youth culture becomes monopolized by big business, what are the youth to do?
-I think we should destroy the bogus capitalist process that is destroying youth culture".
+People see rock and roll as youth culture, and when youth culture becomes monopolized by big business, what are the youth to do?
+I think we should destroy the bogus capitalist process that is destroying youth culture ...

 Since 2004, Moore has participated in a cultural boycott of Israel, likening the country to an apartheid state and criticizing bands like Dinosaur Jr. and Radiohead for performing in the country.

 In June 2016, Moore endorsed the candidacy of Bernie Sanders, releasing a track featuring excerpts from Sanders' speeches to coincide along his endorsement.

 In November 2019, along with other public figures, Moore signed a letter supporting Labour Party leader Jeremy Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 UK general election.

 In October 2022, Moore expressed support for former president Lula in the 2022 Brazilian general election.

 Personal life

 On June 9, 1984, Moore married Sonic Youth bassist/vocalist Kim Gordon.
-They have a daughter: Coco Hayley Gordon Moore (born July 1, 1994).
+They have a daughter: Coco Hayley Moore (b.
+July 1, 1994), a fashion model.
 On October 14, 2011, the couple announced that they were separating due to an extramarital affair Moore engaged in with art book editor Eva Prinz, who was also married at the time.
 Moore and Gordon divorced in 2013.
 As of 2017, Moore was residing in Stoke Newington, London, with Prinz.
+Moore and Prinz were married in late 2020.

+Moore released his memoirs, Sonic Life: A Memoir, in October 2023.

 Equipment

 Moore uses a large selection of Fender guitars during Sonic Youth gigs, most frequently a Jazzmaster.
 His primary stage amp has been the Peavey Roadmaster paired with a Marshall cabinet.
 He has used the ProCo Rat, Big Muff, and MXR Blue Box pedals in various combinations to achieve his unique distorted and feedback-laden guitar sound.

 Moore is a key figure in the popularization and resurrection of the Fender Jazzmaster.
 In 2009, Fender introduced a Lee Ranaldo signature edition of a Sapphire Blue Transparent version featuring two Fender Wide Range humbucking pickups and a Forest Green transparent finish for Moore, equipped with a pair of Seymour Duncan Antiquity II Jazzmaster single-coil pickups.

-In 2016 Yuri Landman made a special 10-string drone guitar for Moore at the request of Premier Guitar.
+In 2016, Yuri Landman made a special 10-string drone guitar for Moore at the request of Premier Guitar.